madstone-tech/ason/docs/commands/register.md

 [DRY RUN] Would validate template structure
 [DRY RUN] Would copy to: ~/.ason/templates/react-app [DRY RUN] Would register as: react-app
 🔮 [DRY RUN] Template ready for addition.
-Use without --dry-run to add.
+Use without --dry-run to register.
 ```

 ### Validation Output